 The device can support the USB Type-C protocol.
-The TPS25850-Q1 also supports the legacy Battery Charging Specification Rev 1.2 (BC1.2) DCP mode with an auto-detect feature to charge not only BC1.2-compliant handheld devices, but also popular phones and tablets that incorporate their own propriety charging algorithm.
-The TPS25851-Q1 supports USB cable polarity detection and fault condition detect for each port.
-The TPS25852-Q1 can enable each port individually and can report fault condition for each port.
+The TPS25858-Q1 also supports the legacy Battery Charging Specification Rev 1.2 (BC1.2) DCP mode with an auto-detect feature to charge not only BC1.2-compliant handheld devices, but also popular phones and tablets that incorporate their own propriety charging algorithm.
+The TPS25859-Q1 can enable each port individually and can report fault condition for each port.